MrPavanBadiger3/Mango_Fruit_Disease_Detection_System/README.md

 python app.py
 ```
 - Open your browser and go to: **http://localhost:5000**
-- Upload any mango leaf image
+- Upload any mango fruit image
 - The AI will detect the disease instantly!

 ---